willis240/willis240.github.io/README.md

 - Edited the Jupyter Notebook to account for all of the changes made on Friday and today so far
 - Wrote a paragraph about my work at ACEP for use in ACEP This Week
 - Set up the Shelly Cloud app and updated the Shelly 1pm, but the "Advanced Developer Settings" tab never appeared so I couldn't set up MQTT
+- Started on the Data Scientist with Python track from DataCamp

 ## About Me